ReadingTimeMachine/ReadingTimeMachine.github.io/_projects/1_ocr_groundtruth_may2023.md

 ### Alphabetical Characters

-First, we look at the confusion matrix for alphabetical characters:
+First, we look at the confusion matrix for alphabetical characters -- *Click on a row to show the character distribution histogram on the left.
+(Double click on grid heatmap to un-select)*:
 <vegachart schema-url="{{ site.baseurl }}/assets/json/alphas.json" style="width: 100%"></vegachart>
-Click on a row to show the character distribution histogram on the left.
-(Double click on grid heatmap to un-select).

 "INSERT" refers to when a character has to be inserted in the OCR text in order to make it align correctly with the ground-truth text -- i.e. the OCR engine has missed a character.